 - 1. The student has had an official transcript sent to the Registrar's Office (if it is not already on file), and notified the Registrar's Office of the request. - 2.
-The transfer credit requested has been completed within ten years' time prior to the student's date of matriculation at Palmer Seminary. - 3.
-The transfer credit requested has not been applied to another undergraduate degree. - 4.
-The work for which credit is requested is appropriate for the degree program being pursued at Palmer Seminary and for the course for which credit is granted. - 5.
-A grade of 2.0 (C) or better was earned in the course. - 6.
+The transfer credit requested should have been completed within ten years' time prior to the student's date of matriculation at Palmer Seminary. - 3.
+The work for which credit is requested is appropriate for the degree program being pursued at Palmer Seminary and for the course for which credit is granted. - 4.
+A grade of 2.0 (C) or better was earned in the course.
+If the transfer credits are to be considered for core courses, a grade of 3.0 (B) or better would be required. - 5.
 The Dean and the Registrar's Office determine the request is appropriate, based upon the nature of the course work.
 An instructor in the relevant discipline will be consulted as needed.
 Further supporting materials such as a course description and/or course syllabus may be requested of the student if these are required to make a more fully informed decision regarding transfer of coursework.

-TAKING COURSEWORK AT OTHER INSTITUTIONS FOR SEMINARY STIMENTS at Palmer.
+TAKING COURSEWORK AT OTHER INSTITUTIONS FOR SEMINARY STUDENTS at Palmer.
 Coursework pursued in this manner may only be: (1) denominational coursework, (2) "free' elective coursework for M.Div. students, or (3) required MTS concentration elective coursework.
 Completing core required coursework at another institution is generally not permitted and is determined on a case by case basis.
 Contact the Registrar's office if you have questions.